TeraJaQ/HackPad/README.md

 Key Features

-•	A 4x4 grid of 16 RGB LED back-lit pads.
+- A 4x4 grid of 16 RGB LED back-lit pads.
-•	1 rotative potentiometer.
+-	1 rotative potentiometer.
-•	Plug and play – USB bus-powered.
+-	Plug and play
+– USB bus-powered.
-•	Additional analog Midi output via TRS Jack 3.5”
+- Additional analog Midi output via TRS Jack 3.5”
-•	Additional analog MIDI input via TRS Jack 3.5"
+- Additional analog MIDI input via TRS Jack 3.5"
-•	Compact and lightweight.
+- Compact and lightweight.
-•	Two modes: Keyboard and Custom
+- Two modes: Keyboard and Custom
-•	Endless possibilities for controlling your DAW or synth/drum machine.
+- Endless possibilities for controlling your DAW or synth/drum machine.

 HackPad is made for any software synth/drum machine that support midi communication (USB and/or TRS Midi 3.5 jack), to be used as a controller.

 ![image](https://github.com/TeraJaQ/HackPad/assets/20156060/a0b1fb45-4ec8-4103-9f4e-53aea013592d)
 1. Navigation Rotary Encoder with push button.
 2. Potentiometer.
 3. 0.96” OLED display to manage the device.
 4. 4x4 Pad grid.

 Modes

 From the OLED screen with the support of the Rotary Encoder, is possible to choose two different modes of use.
 The modes available are:
 -	Keyboard.
 -	Custom.

+more over, if we boot the device by keeping pressed the totary encoder, you can access to a config page, where is possible to select the first menu page (keyboard or custom), calibrate the pressure of each pad and the behavior of the analog midi (THRU or not).
+When you exit from this page all value are stored.

 Keyboard Mode
 Keyboard mode allows you to play your HackPad’s grid as a chromatic keyboard.
 The lowest pitch is at the bottom, with the highest at the top.
 The pad grid is configured to play an entire octave of notes and the first four notes of the next octave.